berthaamelia/blog/_posts/2020-09-21-statistic-101-with-python.md

 ### 3. Predict response using training set
 Now that we have generated our linear regression model, we proceed with testing the model using some random data.
-For this purpose we will need to split the data, we will use 80% of total data for training dataset and 20% for testing dataset.
+For this purpose we will need to split the data, we will use 80% of total data as training dataset and 20% as testing dataset.
 <br/>Let us first test the regression model one by one in order to avoid confusion when coding.
 Start with the first model where surface WOB is the independent variable and ROP is our dependent variable, we want to test whether the model is sufficient enough to predict ROP average based on WOB parameter.
 Then we will compare the result with another model where surface RPM is the predictor.

 ```python